pyrocko/grond/docs/source/examples/waveform_wphase/index.rst

 Grond configuration
 -------------------

 The project folder already contains a configuration file for W-phase CMT optimisation with Grond, so let's have a look at it.

-It's a `YAML`_ file: This file format has been choosen for the Grond configuration because it can represent arbitrarily nested data structures built from mappings, lists, and scalar values.
-It also provides an excellent balance between human and machine readability.
-When working with YAML files, it is good to know that the **indentation is part of the syntax** and that comments can be introduced with the ``#`` symbol.
-The type markers, like ``!grond.CMTProblemConfig``, select the Grond object type of the following mapping and it's documentation can likely be found in the :doc:`/library/index`.
+It is a `YAML`_ file.
+If you have never heard about this file format, read section :doc:`/config/structure` for an overview.

 .. literalinclude :: ../../../../examples/grond-playground-wphase/config/wphase_cmt.gronf
     :language: yaml